If you’re relatively new to the industry, you might be wondering why therapeutic claims are relevant – because you make cosmetics, right?

 Why not?
 The customer is making the claim, not my business…

 Customer testimonials and reviews are classified as advertising.
-The Therapeutic Goods Administration (TGA) makes this clear in section 17 of Complying with the Therapeutic Goods Advertising Code (No. 2) 2018 – “Testimonials are advertisements themselves”.
+The Therapeutic Goods Administration (TGA) makes this clear in the Complying with the Therapeutic Goods Advertising Code – “Testimonials are advertisements themselves”.
 It’s illegal to advertise products as having a therapeutic benefit unless they’re listed or registered on the Australian Register of Therapeutic Goods (ARTG).

 But the testimonial doesn’t specifically say that it healed anything… so why is it a therapeutic claim?